 The University may enter into agreements to license rights to use its Intellectual Property on an exclusive or non-exclusive basis, may release its rights to the sponsor of the research under which it was created (if contractually obligated to do so), may release it to the Creator(s) if permitted by law and current University policy, or may take such other actions considered to be in the University’s best interest.
 The licensee must demonstrate technical and business capability to commercialize the Intellectual Property.
 The license may include clear performance milestones with a provision for recapture of Intellectual Property if milestones are not achieved.
 The licensee may be required to assume the cost of statutory protection of the Intellectual Property.

 The University is not obligated to protect the Intellectual Property rights through acts such as filing for patent protection, registering the copyright, or securing plant variety certification, but may do so at its discretion.
-All agreements regarding Intellectual Property in which the University owns an interest must be executed by the Provost or designee
+All agreements regarding Intellectual Property in which the University owns an interest must be executed by the Provost or designee in consultation with the Intellectual Property Committee as stipulated in 4.2 above.

 4.8 University's Acceptance of Intellectual Property